rosschapman/internetross/blog.md

 I've got an example from the office, bear with me.

 In our application there is a form field.
 This field represents a maximum limit on the number of holds for your event ticket.
-There are two types of input this field can receive from a user: 1) an integer or 2) nothing (ie, be lefty empty).
+There are two types of input this field can receive from a user: 1) an integer or 2) nothing (ie, be left empty).
 The latter signifies that the user desires to unrestrict the number of holds.

 Nullable fields!
 These are quite commonplace and a user would never think twice about the dark alchemy we're performing behind the scenes.
 What the user doesn't know is that this field maps to a database columm that expects an integer (`INT`).
 Thus, when the user leaves the field empty and then submits the form, we need to make sure that a "no INT" is mutated into a stringified representation of zero to slot in the POST body: `{limit: 0}`.
 What a twisting mind eff: *the zero means unlimited*.
 Leaving the field blank is not a *lack*, but bountiful! `1 x 0 = FUN`.
 Nothing is not nothing.
 Therefore, a sensible default.